 Products harvested from the forested site may include timber that has been processed for commercial use by sawing into lumber, chipping, or other milling operations if the processing occurs prior to transportation from the forested site.

 Canadian/Mexican Vehicles

-These are vehicles that have a base registration in Canada or Mexico and are used in the United States.
-The tax applies even if the vehicles are also required to be registered in the United States under a proration agreement.
+These are vehicles that have a base registration in Canada or Mexico.
+Base registration means registered in Canada or Mexico and not registered in the United States other than a proportional registration under a proration agreement.